onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

 This system will wipe the floor with any other - nothing will be able to compete and every competing power structure will join in their best  newly understood and deeper self interest - not out of fear but through a combination of seduction, shame, and consensual indoctrination

 The greatest open conspiracy
+The best way to predict the future is to co-create it

 The window of transcendence will not be open for long Satoshi opened it with his digital rock but it is just a toy